Dynamics and phases of conflict

 It is an unfortunate reality that the powerful will sometimes exploit the vulnerability of marginalised people.
 Sadly, this is true not just of tyrannical leaders but of some aid workers and church personnel.
 People may offer sexual favours or other forms of payment in the hope they will receive aid, favourable support, security or protection.
 Some impoverished families are so desperate to survive that they offer themselves or their children in payment for food, transportation or shelter.
 In certain circumstances, families sell a child into slavery to feed the rest of the family or community.
 If you witness any of the above activities, you should report them to the head of the organisation involved, the host government or UNICEF.

 In some of the above situations, there have been calls for mediation or negotiation to take place between survivor and perpetrator.
 This can be useful for some survivors, as it legitimises their situation and gives a voice to their fears and concerns.
 If this is the wish of the survivor and the perpetrator, the two should meet on neutral territory with an independent observer present.
 For other survivors, facing a perpetrator is a terrifying experience bringing back vivid memories of the abuse.
 The needs and wishes of the survivor should determine if, how or when mediation or negotiation occur.
 More often, the survivor is pressured to keep quiet about the injustice done to them, because the perpetrator is perceived to hold more power, legitimacy and authority.
-This can further alienate and delegitimise the survivor, which can increase the possibility they will suffer from trauma symptoms.
+This can further alienate and delegitimise the survivor, which can increase the possibility that they will suffer from emotional and social problems.
 Whenever possible, this should be prevented.

 Tensions and emotions run high in emergencies.
 Tragedies have occurred, and people may feel disoriented and frightened about what will happen next.
 Previous supportive relationships and bonds may have been lost, especially if people have been displaced and are living in difficult circumstances.
 It is very common, and natural, for people to lash out at those closest to them.
 Adults fight, parents argue, parents can hit children, children can become violent and disruptive, sex can become abusive and harsh words may be said that can leave deep wounds.